bartrumb/Katy-Coin/docs/Deep Research/Economic Theories for Katy Coin.md

 Strategic bootstrapping requires solving the "cold start problem" through atomic networks of 5-50 participants in high-trust communities.
 Successful strategies include the "come for the tool, stay for the network" approach, providing single-player utility before network effects emerge.
 Hard-side focus - prioritizing active sellers and service providers who are harder to recruit - creates the foundation for attracting buyers.
 Geographic saturation following Uber's city-by-city model builds essential local density before expansion.

-## Double Coincidence of Wants: The fundamental problem currency solves
+## 🤝 Double Coincidence of Wants: The Fundamental Problem Currency Solves

 The Double Coincidence of Wants represents the core economic challenge where two parties must each possess what the other desires for direct exchange to occur.
 This creates severe inefficiencies - extensive search costs, timing mismatches, divisibility problems, and many beneficial exchanges that simply cannot happen.
 Traditional money solves this through three functions: medium of exchange enabling indirect transactions, store of value allowing delayed purchases, and unit of account providing common value metrics.